Rigidity of GAP elements in contact

-Meshing with TRI3 elements is fast – not a lot of work for you to do, but it may not be just a “one click” as it is often presented.
+Meshing with TRI3 elements is fast – not a lot of work for you to do, but it may not be just a “one-click” as it is often presented.
 Still, it is less work than with QUAD elements!

-Is this alone important enough factor to use TRI3 elements?
+Is this alone an important enough factor to use TRI3 elements?
 I’m not sure.
 I guess this comes down to how long are you meshing your models, compared to how long they compute!
 TRI3 aren’t very effective in computing.
 Even though the same amount of elements computes much faster for TRI3 than QUAD4, but we should not compare it this way.
 To obtain “reasonable” results you will need to have far more TRI3 elements, and in such a case computing will take longer.

-I usually run quite a few analysis on the same model (nonlinear this, nonlinear that, imperfections, different loads etc.).
+I usually run quite a few analyses on the same model (nonlinear this, nonlinear that, imperfections, different loads, etc.).
 This means that for me it makes sense to take a bit more time with QUAD meshing, as with each analysis I will get some of the time “back”.
 But if I would get a complex model and I knew I would have to do only one analysis overnight… meshing with very small TET3 elements may not be a bad call*.

 *But I should note that in my career it was never “just one analysis”.
 Regardless of what you think at the beginning, there is always more to calculate than you initially assumed!